跳至主要内容

 助理教授

-Lee’s passion for equal education was sparked during his volunteer work in 25+ countries.
-His experiences – from teaching Korean/English language, serving as an army translator, to representing Kazakhstan at a UNESCO conference – fuel his commitment to educational equity.
-Since joining EdUHK in 2018, Lee has been pushing for equal education opportunities.
-His work with colleagues has benefited 8,000+ EFL students and teachers across seven countries.
-He’s also worked on capacity-building projects in Kazakhstan, Brunei, and Indonesia and kickstarted the “Global Empowerment Project: English for All in Indonesia.”
+Dr. Lee’s passion for IDLE and informal language learning ignited during his volunteer work in 25+ regions/countries over the past 25 years.
+His diverse experiences—from teaching Korean and English, serving as an army translator, to representing Kazakhstan at a UNESCO conference—have shaped his commitment to lifelong learning and educational equity.
+Since joining EdUHK in 2018, Dr. Lee has championed equal education opportunities.
+His collaborative efforts have benefited 8,000+ EFL students and teachers across seven countries.
+He has also led capacity-building workshops in Kazakhstan, Brunei, and Indonesia and launched the “Global Empowerment Project: English for All in Indonesia,” with plans to expand this initiative with like-minded collaborators.